 firstname.lastname@example.org – 801.530.7342

 Thomas Price practice maintains a general civil litigation practice and has provided legal services to individuals and companies, large and small, resolving issues from simple contracts to complex commercial, disputed trusts and estates and real estate matters.
 Thomas’ practice focuses on assisting clients to promptly resolve disputes.
 His services include prudent, advance planning for possible disputes, deliberate negotiation of emerging disputes and effective use of alternative resolution such as negotiation, mediation and arbitration.
 When necessary to settle a dispute, Thomas has considerable experience with litigation, representing clients at trial and appellate levels in both state and federal courts.
 Thomas also appears before state administrative bodies.
-Prior to joining the firm in 2006, Thomas was in-house counsel to a multinational brokerage and internet marketing company and with other area law firms.
+Prior to joining the firm, Thomas was in-house counsel to a multinational brokerage and internet marketing company and with other area law firms.

 - Utah State Bar, 1998

 - Supreme Court of Utah, 1998